Hans Baruch: Post World War II

-PerkinElmer, and there met Chester W Nimitz Jr, who was the Chief Executive Officer of that company.
+PerkinElmer, and there met Chester W Nimitz Jr, who was the chief executive officer of that company.
 They immediately became friends, and Baruch decided that he could work with Nimitz in a productive manner.
 At the same time he expressed strong doubts about Warner Lambert's ability to manage successfully a complex scientific instrument company such as Research Specialties.
-Nevertheless, the Board of Directors of Research Specialties Company decided to pursue its acquisition by Warner-Lambert.
+Nevertheless, the board of directors of Research Specialties Company decided to pursue its acquisition by Warner-Lambert.
 In an interview with Dr. Baruch he called this course "an egregious decision by a massively ignorant Board."
 Because he could not see a useful future with the company, he resigned from Research Specialties in early 1964.

 Post-Research Specialties Co.

 After leaving the company Baruch turned first to business and technical consulting with a number of firms.
-Starting in the late 1960s he became interested in computer programming, and this discipline occupied him for the next 25 years in which time he wrote numerous software programs for application to controlling specialized business and technical/scientific needs; during 1975 he served for a short time as Education Director of the Alameda County, California Data Processing Center.
+Starting in the late 1960s, he became interested in computer programming, and this discipline occupied him for the next 25 years, during which time he wrote numerous software programs for application to controlling specialized business and technical/scientific needs; during 1975 he served for a short time as education director of the Alameda County, California Data Processing Center.
 He also designed some instruments for laboratories, one of which, a precision liquid dispensing device, (marketed under the name "Jet Pipet") sold many tens of thousands.

 In 2003 Baruch published his last peer-reviewed scientific paper, together with his old friend and research partner Philip F. Hirsch.
 This paper was a theoretical one, questioning the physiological importance of the hormone calcitonin.